-Testing is performed on blood, urine, skeletal muscle, liver, cardiac muscle, or cultured skin fibroblasts (see below for requirements).
+Testing is performed on blood, urine, saliva, skeletal muscle, liver, cardiac muscle, chorionic villus (CVS) or cultured skin fibroblasts depending on the clinical presentation.

 Testing is performed when an individual is suspected of having a mitochondrial disorder.
 This can be at any age but often occurs in the newborn period or infancy.
 Testing can also be performed in early childhood, adolescence, in young adults or in middle age.
 This is a specialised test that is usually ordered by a paediatrician or other medical specialist.

 Please provide the following clinical details (if available) to enable optimal interpretation:

 - Patient name, medical record no., date of birth, date of sample, delay between death and freezing if relevant.

 - Full clinical summary and family history with pedigree.